 2. Hop on a catamaran to Stingray City

 Most people who come to Cayman know we're famous for our oh so curious stingrays.
 This is a top attraction and has been for many years.
 It's unique, invigorating and makes for an unforgettable experience.
 The stingrays are friendly, playful and love human interaction.
 There are a few ways to get to this part of the island, but chartering a catamaran with Paradise Sailing and Snorkeling is the best possible way.
 The boat is spacious, fast and cuts through the waves in the North Sound leaving you feeling rejuvenated and like you're truly in paradise.
 There's nothing like lazily stretching out on the trampoline as the Caribbean sea rushes beneath you.

-When you think of "art," you might immediately think paintings and sculptures.
-Pure Art does have this, but they also have everything else you can think of.
-Hand-made gems, jewellery, something for your home, a gift for a friend or a loved one, this is the place to go.
-The variety of quality artworks in Pure Art in a cute Caymanian cottage is what makes it truly unique.
+When you think of art, you might immediately think of paintings and sculptures.
+Pure Art does have this, but they also have everything else you can think of all packed into a charming Cayman cottage, in which the owner, Debbie Van der Bol lives.
+Handmade gems, jewellery, something for your home or a gift for a friend, this is the place to go.

 5. Ride Along The Beach With Cayman Segways

 What makes this segways tour different is that you get a true local experience while exploring the island.
 All of the guides are from Cayman, so you'll learn a bit about the culture, and even some Caymanian slang.
 You'll get a great tour of Camana Bay, but the best part is off-roading onto the beach.
 Easy to ride and a lot of fun, If you have a few hours during the day, and want to explore Seven Mile without being crammed onto a bus, this is the way to go.